adalbertocajueiro/edscorbot-py/README.md

 ### Files
 * `server.py` - contains a simple server that launches the service on port 5000 (default por for Flask applications).
 * `server_api.py` - contains the high level function implementing the conversion of NPY into JSON file.
-* `conversions.py` - the low level function implementations for converting coordinates among the types DEGREES, RADIANS and RERECENCES.
+* `conversions.py` - the low level function implementations for converting coordinates among the types DEGREES, RADIANS and REFERENCE values.
 For each robot, there are two functions:
-  - `angle_to_ref_ROBOTNAME` - a from angle (in radians) to reference value implementation for a specific robot
+  - `angle_to_ref_ROBOT_NAME` - a from angle to reference value implementation for a specific robot
-  - `ref_to_angle_ROBOTNAME` - a from reference value to angle (in radians) implementation for a specific robot
+  - `ref_to_angle_ROBOT_NAME` - a from reference value to angle implementation for a specific robot
 * `edscorbot.yaml` - the openapi specification of the microservice

 ### Running instructions
 * This simple server has been tested in Python 3.10.5
 * Type the command `python server.py` and the server should be up
 * Make sure that the port 5000 is not in use
-* You can test the route `/python/convert` via POST method using tools like Postman or Insomnia
+* You can test the routes `/python/load` and `/python/convert` via POST method using tools like Postman or Insomnia

 ### Adding support to a new robotic arm
 To add conversion support for a new robotic arm, you need to handle two specific files: